EnigmaCurry/qos/README.md

 The BTECH UV-PRO (and similar radios) need to be updated to run the latest firmware.
 To do this follow these steps:

- * Use an android smartphone and download the BTECH app from the play store.
+ * Use an Android smartphone and download the BTECH app from the play store.

  * On the radio, put it into pairing mode.